KenKundert/sshconfig/README.rst

         ])

-Second, when running on the machine with the older version of SSH, modern algorithm that are not supported by the older version must not be included in the generated SSH config file.
+Second, when running on the machine with the older version of SSH, modern algorithms that are not supported by the older version must not be included in the generated SSH config file.
 The following *ssh.conf* file shows how to accomplish this::